7 Days Bird Murchison Falls National Park

 Day 7: Return to Kampala, birding enroute

-Today we transfer to Kampala birding enroute.
+Today we transfer to Kampala birding enroute to end your 7 Days Bird Murchison Falls National Park.
 Today we have a variety of grassland birds.
 We reach Kampala in the late evening depending on the time of your flight back home.